 When they existed, Citi student loans were a high-quality option for students looking to cover their college costs.
 Now that Citi Financial is no longer a student lender, students need to choose from a pool of other lending options.

 When you’re looking for funding options for college, there’s one rule you should live by: always exhaust your federal options first.
-Student loans from the federal government have interest rates and borrower benefits that are light-years better than some private student loans, and it’s generally easier to deal with the federal loan program than it is to work with private lenders.
+Student aid lending from the federal government have interest rates and borrower benefits that are light-years better than some private loans, and it’s generally easier to deal with the federal loan program than it is to work with private lenders.

 If you find that you’ve used all of the federal aid money that you can leverage in a given academic year, it’s time to turn to private student loans as a means of bridging the financial gap between your aid package, federal loans, and the total cost of college for that year.

 Citi student loans are no longer available to students, but there are plenty of good funding options out there.
-Check out our loan comparison tool, and find the loan that’s right for you today.
+Check out our comparison tool, and find the option that’s right for you today.